Theology Issues Links

 In psychology, it is widely recognized that the martyr complex is a destructive sickness.
 The blood drops of the martyr may be the seeds of new believers, but these are always the seeds of false religion.

 The idea that the God of service, humility, the great affirmer of life, would require or desire us to become martyrs is outrageous.
 This is another one of the incredible pernicious doctrines fostered by Christendom, and it should be soundly rejected and repudiated.

-The idea that Jesus taught or fostered martyrdom is ludicrous.
+The thinking that Jesus taught or fostered martyrdom is ludicrous.
 There is nothing wrong with self defense, but if you are under the protection of the unfallen there is no need.
-While he was alive, he was careful to ask the "Father" to protect his friends and followers.
-The problem is that the message of Jesus was ultimately not received, understood and embraced, and after his death and resurrection only a small number retained this protection and their lives.
+While he was alive, he was careful to ask the "Father" to protect his friends and followers, and while praying and thanking the Father he exclaimed that he had not lost a single one.
+The problem is that the message of Jesus was ultimately not received, nor understood and embraced, and after his death and resurrection only a small number retained this protection and their lives.
 The rest universally did NOT stay under this protection, and were all destined to die one way or another.

 Being a willing or even an unwitting victim or martyr NEVER glorifies God.